 What Do We Monitor?

-Every other Wednesday from June through September, WRP staff and trained volunteers monitor bacteria, conductivity, and turbidity at 23 swimming holes and recreational access sites along the White River (see map on page 2).
+Every other Wednesday from late-May through early-September, WRP staff and trained volunteers monitor bacteria, conductivity, and turbidity at 22 swimming holes and recreational access sites along the White River (see map on page 2).

 Bacteria